 If you are interested in learning more about what a Goldendoodle can eat and not eat, including whether chicken is on the menu, read on.

 Many Goldendoodles are prone to having sensitive stomachs and should continuously be fed a healthy, well-balanced diet that promotes their overall health.
-While many human foods are not healthy for any dog and can cause digestive issues, chicken is one of the best protein choices that we humans eat and a dog can eat too.
+While many human foods are not healthy for any dog and can cause digestive issues, chicken is perhaps the best food that we humans eat that a dog can eat too.

-Chicken or other protein should be the main ingredient in the homemade or even commercial dog food since dogs need plenty of protein.
-Chicken is also a fantastic choice to feed a Goldendoodle because it is economical and many a household has chicken in the refrigerator or freezer on a daily basis.
+Chicken or other protein should be the main ingredient in homemade or even commercial dog food since dogs need plenty of protein and other vitamins, minerals, and nutrients.
+Chicken is also a fantastic choice to feed a Goldendoodle because it is economical, and many a household has chicken in the refrigerator or freezer on a daily basis.

-Compared with other proteins on the market that a Goldendoodle can eat in homemade dog food, it is easily to prepare and has very little fat which for most of us, dogs included isn’t healthy.
+Compared with other proteins on the market that a Goldendoodle can eat in homemade dog food, it is easy to prepare and has very little fat, which for most of us, dogs included, is very healthy.

 When we combine all the chicken benefits for a Goldendoodle, it is easy to see why it is a healthy staple in homemade dog food and treats.
 Chicken is easily digested, lean, economical, easy to prepare, versatile, and well-liked by dogs of every breed.

 Goldendoodles can be notorious for having sensitive stomachs and digestive issues.
 This can make it hard for Goldendoodle parents to find human foods that they love and their stomachs love too.

 This issue happens to be true when those Goldendoodle parents want to prepare homemade dog food themselves.
 Thankfully chicken comes to the rescue as a lean protein that can be easily digested by those dogs that suffer from sensitive stomachs.